citelao/sensible/_sidequests/3-vpn.md

 Consider a VPN when you worry about someone *near you*, like at your office or in your apartment, snooping on unencrypted traffic, or when you worry about leaking metadata, like that you're using Skype or going to FoxNews.com.

-But keep in mind that using a VPN requires installing software on your computer and sending all of your internet traffic to *one company*.
+But keep in mind that using a VPN requires installing software on your computer and sending all of your Internet traffic to *one company*.

 This means you need to audit the software to be sure it's safe, you need to be *certain* the company isn't logging your traffic and handing it to someone else, and you need to be ok with everyone around you *knowing you're using a VPN*.